-A similar decision was made by the Chine court.
-One of the arguments that can be used to reject the enforcement of foreign arbitral awards is as stipulated in article 260 (2) of the Civil Procedure: "... if it is contrary to the social and public interest of China".
+A similar decision was made by the Court in PRC.
+One of the arguments that can be used to reject the enforcement of foreign arbitral awards is as stipulated in Article 260 (2) of the Civil Procedure: "... if it is contrary to the social and public interest of China".
 Public policy is interpreted more broadly in China.
-There is no uniform definition of "public policy".32
+There is no uniform definition of "public policy" 31.